MagiclabRobotics/magicbot-gen1_moveit_config/README.md

 source install/setup.bash
 ros2 launch magicbot-gen1_moveit_config demo.launch.py
 ```
-Then you can drag markers in Rviz to interact with the robot.
+Then you can drag markers and the ball in Rviz to interact with the robot.

 In the second terminal
 ```bash